 From the PresidentPosted: Thursday, May 14, 2020

-Response to College Senate Recommendation: Policy on Open Access
+Response to College Senate Recommendation: Policy on Micro-Credentials

-At its February 14, 2020, meeting, the College Senate voted in favor of a resolution on a new DOPS Policy for Open Access, brought by the College Senate Instruction and Research Committee.
-The resolution is below inclusive in this memo with the approved language.
+At its February 14, 2019, meeting, the College Senate voted in favor of the following resolution brought forth by the College Senate Instruction and Research Committee (I&R) for a new DOPS Policy for Micro-Credentials:

 BUFFALO STATE COLLEGE